 Mercedes will be looking after Globalteer's social media presence.
 Additionally she will be creating video and blog content to keep you all updated with all things Globalteer.
 Keep an eye out for her posts and make sure to give them a like!

 Genny Richard, Admin and Accounting Assistant - Buenos Aires, Argentina

 Genny is Globalteer’s Administration and Accounting Assistant, currently working remotely from Argentina.
 She joined us at our Cusco office in August 2016 and her role is finance-focused, compiling Globalteer’s accounts and carrying out various administrative tasks.

 ‘Before Globalteer, I was working in a corporate business environment, but I never felt quite fulfilled or as if I was in the right place.
 I’ve always wanted to explore and to make a difference in the world, and by working with Globalteer, I feel that I am doing that, at least in some small way!
 It feels great to be working for such a wonderful organisation with global connections, and with such wonderful teammates!’

-Luz Chapi, Academic Coordinator - Cusco, Peru
+Luz Chapi Huillca, Community Programme Manager - Cusco, Peru

 Luz is a vital part of the team that helps run Picaflor House.
 She coordinates pupil attendance, teacher and volunteer activities, helps with the children’s homework and teaches various classes – just to name a few of the important things that she does!